Find Affordable College Courses

 Boston, MA

-Our 2023 rankings named Simmons University the most popular online school in Massachusetts for public health students.
-Simmons is a medium-sized private not-for-profit school located in the large city of Boston.
+Our analysis found Simmons University to be the most popular school for public health students who want to pursue an online degree in Massachusetts.
+Simmons is a medium-sized private not-for-profit school located in the city of Boston.

 After completing their degree, public health graduates from Simmons carry an average student debtload of $26,545.